 A swan feather from a thousand miles away

 Showing appreciation on receiving a gift that shows the sender has taken time and trouble to choose it.
 Traveling a very long way to deliver what seems to be a trifle.
-The tale is from the Tang dynasty, when Mian Bogai sent a gift of a special swan to the Emperor.
-However the feather was all that was left from a swan when he arrived.
+The tale is from the Tang dynasty when Mian Bogai sent a gift of a special swan to the Emperor.
+However one feather was all that was left from the swan when he eventually arrived.
 So this is a rejoinder when someone receives a gift that is seemingly of low value.

 An ant may destroy an entire dam

-Spoil the ship for a ha'pworth of tar
+Roughly equivalent to: Spoil the ship for a ha'pworth of tar.

 Watch the route of the preceding carriage.
 A carriage that overturned ahead can be a lesson for those to follow.